Damaged Justice

 Damaged Justice was the fourth concert tour by the American heavy metal band Metallica.
 It began on September 11, 1988, and ended on October 8, 1989.
 The name is believed to be inspired either by the cover of its fourth studio album ...And Justice for All, or by the song "Damage, Inc." from the group's previous album, Master of Puppets.
 The single "One" was released during the tour.

 Itinerary

+The Damaged Justice tour was Metallica's first full-length world tour with bassist Jason Newsted, who replaced Cliff Burton following the latter's death in 1986 as they were in the middle of touring behind Master of Puppets.
+It began in Europe on September 11, 1988, and Royal Air Force were the supporting act on the tour's first few dates.
+Metallica then played two Monsters of Rock shows in Spain with Iron Maiden, Anthrax and Helloween, and played a few headlining shows with Anthrax, before heading to the UK, where Danzig served as the opening act.
+Queensrÿche replaced Danzig for the remainder of the European leg and also served as the supporting act for the tour's first North American leg.
+Following this was Metallica's first tour of Australia, which included support by Mortal Sin.
+The Cult were the opening act for the second North American leg of the tour from May 31 to September 1, 1989, and were replaced by Faith No More for remaining tour dates.
+The Damaged Justice tour concluded with three shows in Brazil in October 1989.

 The tour marked the first and, to date, only time that Metallica has played in the U.S. state of Delaware.
-On August 7, 1989, the band headlined a special and very drunken gig at Newark's Stone Balloon.
+On August 7, 1989, the band headlined a special and very drunken gig at Newark's Stone Balloon, with Wrathchild America as the supporting act.